 At the Aesthetic Surgery Center in Naples Florida, we have many national and international patients who fly to Naples for their facial plastic surgery.
 We ask that you remain in town for a full 14 days after a facelift.
 After that, you are free to fly.
 Return to work depends on the profession.
 If you work from home via internet or telephone, you can resume work after 4-5 days.
 If you have to go into an office or be seen by clientele, we recommend you return to work about 2-3 weeks post-operatively, likely with makeup.

 Many of the incisions for an endoscopic facelift are hidden in the hair bearing scalp, or in the mouth.
 These are difficult to detect as they heal.
 The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for two months post-operatively.
-Beyond that, they fade and blend in beautifully.
+Beyond that, they fade into fine white lines and blend in beautifully.

 Smoking has been shown in numerous scientific publications to dramatically affect the healing of facial skin and soft tissues post-operatively.
 At the minimum, you should stop smoking completely 2 weeks prior and for 2 weeks after a facelift.
 If you absolutely cannot stop smoking, hyberbaric oxygen may be utilized before and after the facelift to reduce but not eliminate the chances of wound healing problems.
 In a limited subset of patients, the endoscopic technique can be adjusted so that the skin layer is not disturbed, thereby preserving its blood supply while your surgeon works on deeper layers.